laskdaf/docs/tx_lifecycle.md

 `BlockGasMeter` is used to keep track of how much gas is left for each transaction; `GasUsed` is deducted from it and returned in the Response.
 If `BlockGasMeter` runs out, the execution is terminated.
 If there is gas leftover after execution, it is returned to the user.

 #### EndBlock
 [`EndBlock`](https://github.com/cosmos/cosmos-sdk/blob/9036430f15c057db0430db6ec7c9072df9e92eb2/baseapp/baseapp.go#L875-L886) is always run at the end of the block and allows for automatic function calls (sparingly to avoid getting into infinite loops).
-More importantly, this function allows changes to the validator set or governance by changing [parameters](https://github.com/tendermint/tendermint/blob/0d985ede28bd6937fa9d3613618e42cab6fc871c/types/params.go#L17-L23).
+An important purpose of EndBlock is to allow changes to the validator set or governance by changing [parameters](https://github.com/tendermint/tendermint/blob/0d985ede28bd6937fa9d3613618e42cab6fc871c/types/params.go#L17-L23).

 #### Commit
-The application's `Commit` method is run.
+The application's `Commit` method is run in order to finalize the state changes made by executing this block's transactions.
 After the state changes are made, a new state root should be sent back to serve as merkle proof for state change.
 Here is `Commit` as implemented in [BaseApp](https://github.com/cosmos/cosmos-sdk/blob/cec3065a365f03b86bc629ccb6b275ff5846fdeb/baseapp/baseapp.go#L888-L912).
 It synchronizes all the states by writing the `deliverTxState` into the application's internal state, updating both `checkTxState` and `deliverTxState` afterward.:
 ```go